 Fig. 1.
 The Peak Performance Center

-The theory is broken down into two further theories: the Cognitive Behavioral Theory (CBT) and the Social Cognitive Theory (SCT).
-What’s the difference?
+The theory is broken down into two further cognitive theories of learning: the Cognitive Behavioral Theory (CBT) and the Social Cognitive Theory (SCT).
+So, what’s the difference?

 Cognitive Learning Theory Definition